Publication date: 15 December 2016Edited by: Tom McBride

 - While existing interventions tend to target key transition points in the couple relationship, such as marriage, new parenthood, separation/divorce, there is also a need to target a wider range of transition points for families including children’s transition to school, and when parents risk falling into poverty.

-- Statutory services such as the police, housing services, social services and Cafcass often have significant contact with parents on low incomes experiencing relationship breakdown, so could play a role in identifying couples who would benefit from relationship support.
+- Statutory services such as the police, housing services, social services and Cafcass often have significant contact with parents on low incomes experiencing relationship breakdown, so could play a role in identifying and referring or signposting couples who would benefit from relationship support.

-- Free, subsidised, or donations-only services are needed to access families on low incomes, as well as a free initial appointment to all services users.
+- Continued provision of free, subsidised, or donations-only services is needed to access families on low incomes, as well as a free initial appointment to all service users.

 EIF is undertaking further work in 2017 in What Works to improve inter-parental relationships, including reviewing the latest evidence, supporting commissioners, and learning about effective implementation and delivery on the ground.